Southern Cross University cuts Creative Arts Program

 When you land on the Southern Cross University (SCU) web page, you are greeted with the motto: “Your tomorrow is our purpose”.
 That, clearly, is not so.

-SCU announced this week that it will be discontinuing its stand-alone Creative Arts Program at its campus in Lismore in regional NSW, including undergraduate degrees in art and design, digital media and contemporary music.
+SCU announced this week that it will be discontinuing its Creative Arts Programs, including undergraduate degrees in art and design, digital media and contemporary music.
+The decision will impact students at SCU’s Lismore campus in regional NSW and elsewhere.

+In a statement supplied to ArtsHub, a university spokesperson said: “Southern Cross University regularly reviews its course offerings to ensure they align with current and future student demand, and provide excellent graduate outcomes.

+“Unfortunately, demand for Creative Arts courses has steadily declined over recent years, both at Southern Cross University and across the sector.
+After careful and thoughtful consideration, the University had made the difficult decision to discontinue Creative Arts courses with no new intakes from 2025.

+“This includes the Bachelor of Art and Design, the Bachelor of Contemporary Music, and the Bachelor of Digital Media.
+This decision includes the Coomera Creative Campus at the Gold Coast (the University’s partnership with TAFE Qld) and online.

+“This has been an extremely difficult decision as Southern Cross University has a long history of providing creative degrees in the NSW Northern Rivers region,” the SCU spokesperson said.

-Vice-Chancellor of the University, Tyrone Carlin told the ABC that these course were no longer viable.
+Vice-Chancellor of the University, Tyrone Carlin told the ABC that the courses being discontinued were no longer viable.
 “What we’ve seen across Australia as a whole over the past half-decade in particular is a really marked decline in demand for creative arts programs, and that’s been a national trend.”

 Read: Dismay as James Cook University proposes closure of creative arts in North Queensland

-Note: This article has been updated after publication in order to include a media statement from Southern Cross University and a link to the SCU students’ Change.org petition.